NordicSemiconductor/zcbor/ARCHITECTURE.md

-cddl-gen Architecture
+zcbor architecture
 =====================

-Since cddl-gen is a Python script that generates C code, this document is split into two sections:
+Since zcbor is a Python script that generates C code, this document is split into two sections:

 1. Architecture of the Python script
 2. Architecture of the generated code